27 Tiny Everyday Mistakes You're Probably Making But Don't Know It

-"It brings the temperature of the water down lower than a normal ice bath, and the contact with water ensures all surface area is getting hit.
-If you can manage it without making a mess, stirring the bottle around in the ice bath is even faster."
+"It brings the temperature of the water down lower than a normal ice bath, and the contact with water ensures all surface area is getting hit," says Zach Mack, a beverage industry expert and owner of Alphabet City Beer Co. in New York City.
+"If you can manage it without making a mess, stirring the bottle around in the ice bath is even faster."

 And if you're worried that you don't have enough time for a proper ice bath, don't be afraid to place that bottle in the freezer for a few.
 "If all else fails, 10 to 20 minutes in the freezer is the next best option," says Mack.

 Holding a glass of wine with your palm

 If you're holding you wine glass by the bowl, you're making a common mistake: The heat from your hand can alter the flavor of your beverage.
 "People don't realize how quickly they warm up their wine or beer by holding the bulb of the glass with their palm," says Mack.

 Instead, hold the glass by the stem, which may feel precarious but it's actually helpful.
 "Holding the glass by the stem also makes it easier to swirl or agitate the wine or beer to get more oxygen into the glass and aerate the wine, and also to get aromas up and out of the glass," Mack notes.

 So, what's the proper by-the-stem technique exactly?
 Pinch the stem between your thumb and forefinger and you'll maintain the optimal temperature for your drink while keeping its intended flavor.

 Storing your wine glasses upside down